 - Cluster membership changes.
 For example, when you add or remove a host.

 - The vSAN management service restarts.

-- A user logs in to My VMware using a web browser or RVC.
+- A user logs in to VMware Customer Connect using a web browser or RVC.

 - An update is made to the VMware Compatibility Guide or the vSAN Release Catalog.